saandre15/saandre15/README.md

 I'm Andre Sae!

 Who am I?: A bioinfomatic visiting research assistant @ Dr. Torabifard Lab [UTD].
 I'm using DNA methylase big and smart data + machine learning to calculate the probablity of getting diseases such as Cancer & Alzheimer.
-I'm also a software engineer that specializes web & app development.
+I'm also a software engineer that specializes web & app development and general IT technician that specializes in operating systems, database administration, networking, cloud computing.

 ## Looking for open source developers & engineer...